Fast Rate Information-theoretic Bounds on Generalization Errors: Tightness of Individual Mutual Information Bound

 where $\eta \leq \frac{1}{2\sigma^2_W}$ and $\sigma^2_W = \frac{n+1}{n}\sigma_{N}^2$ to simplify the notation.
 In this case, it can be proved that,

 We can also calculate the mutual information as $I(W;Z_i) = \frac{1}{2}\log\frac{n}{n-1}$.
 With the upper bound on the CGF in (\ref{eq:CGF}), the bound becomes

 which will be of the order $O(\frac{1}{\sqrt{n}})$ as $n$ goes to infinity, which leads to a slow convergence rate as the true generalization error is $O(\frac{1}{n})$.
-The detailed calculations can be found in Appendix~\ref{apd:example2}. \end{example}
+The detailed calculations can be found in Section IV of~\cite{bu2020tightening}.
+For completeness and to facilitate further comparison with fast-rate bounds, we also include a full derivation in Appendix~\ref{apd:example2}. \end{example}